Jeanette Mary Beck Lacey |

 She met my grandfather, David Austin Lacey, at Camp Pendleton Marine Base in Oceanside, California.
 They were both working there at the time.
 David was the son of Thomas Lacey and Sarah Kilcullen, Irish immigrants.
 On April 29, 1944, Jeanette and David were married at Mission San Luis Rey in Oceanside, California.
 They settled in Fallbrook, California, in an old adobe home surrounded by acres of open land and avocado trees.
 There, they raised three children, Sharon, Michael and David.
 Jeanette died on January 7, 2001 in Fallbrook, a grandmother of eleven.
 She would now be a great-grandmother of ten.

 Granny contracted polio in 1949, while pregnant with my father, her youngest child.
 The illness paralyzed her left arm, and she carried it in a sling for the rest of her life.
-True to Granny’s nature, she went on as though she had no disability, cooking large meals for the extended family in her little kitchen, hand washing all the dishes and carving the Thanksgiving turkey with an electric knife.
+True to Granny’s nature, she went on as though she had no disability, cooking large meals for the extended family in her little kitchen, hand washing the dishes (we all pitched in) and carving the Thanksgiving turkey with an electric knife.
 She never complained.
 When meeting new people, they would invariably ask her how she’d broken her arm.
 Sometimes she told them the truth; sometimes she made up a crazy story.
-Granny was full of humor and crazy stories.
+Granny was full of humor and wild stories.
 Self-pity was not in her makeup.

 Her children grown and out of the house, Granny decided that she wanted to travel.
 She wanted to see The Netherlands, where her father was born, and the rest of Europe, as well.
 Sadly, my grandfather had developed agoraphobia, which kept him tethered to his home for decades.
 Did this stop Granny?
-No way.
+Absolutely not.
 She recruited friends and family members to go with her, and off she went to see the world.
-She came back with stories and albums of photos to share.
+She came back with stories and many albums of photos to share.
 She always encouraged me to have big dreams and go far-flung places, and she set an example by doing that herself.
+I've now been all over the world as a solo traveler, and I am certain I got those explorer genes from my Granny.

-There are so many more stories, from the non-traditional Christmas dishes, to the bawdy jokes and her subtle endorsement of all kinds of childhood mischief.
+There are so many more stories, from the non-traditional Christmas dishes (one year it was paella, as I recall), to the bawdy jokes, and her subtle endorsement of all kinds of childhood mischief.
 She was a one-of-a-kind, irrepressible and irreplaceable.
 One of my very favorite images to conjure up in my head is that of her and my Grandpa standing in their driveway, waving goodbye to us as we drove away after a visit, calling out, “Vaya con Dios” after us.
+They did this every time.
 I wish I’d had more years with both of them.

 Granny’s father, George Beck, was from Amsterdam.
 I’ve discussed him a little bit in an earlier post.
 Her mother, Kathleen Coleman, was from Melbourne, and it’s her family I’ll be detailing in the next several posts.
 Let’s just say it’s quite a story.